 Lie down in front of the TV.
 Seriously, roll out a yoga mat and get to work on the ground.
 Watch The Voice and do floor exercises to the music.
 Abdominal exercises are obvious, but there are gobs of other exercises (and stretches) that can be done from your tummy or on your back.

 Sit down in front of the TV.
 No, not on the couch.
 Sit on an exercise ball or a Bosu.
 That imbalance will force your abs to work even though your brain is focused on that delicious-looking dish on Top Chef.
+But be careful and don’t roll off and crack your head on the corner of the coffee table.

 Dis drop foot.
 That’s when your foot “drops” when you walk, causing you to stub your toe and trip.
 You’ll want to work out that muscle on your shin, also called the tibialis anterior.
 You can do it sitting down: keep your heels to the ground and lift your toes.
 You can also try walking on your heels (better be careful you don’t fall) or use equipment at the gym that targets that muscle.